Tried and True Tips for Dog Potty Training

 By monitoring your dog, you can also avoid unwanted accidents.
 You want your best bud to be safe and sound.
 If you are not able to closely watch your pup, there are Dog monitoring apps that can help you track your beloved puppy.

 Housebreaking in the right manner will take some time.
 Different aspects such as methods, consistency, and age play a significant role.
 Have trust in your dog and be patient with progress.
-If you’re too busy with work to add these reinforcement methods to your dog, try putting them in dog training classes.
+If you’re too busy to add these reinforcement methods to your dog, try putting them in dog training classes.
 It will greatly help you and your precious puppy.